shuboxio/shubox-site/src/jekyll/_posts/2019-03-19-the-new-shubox-js-library.md

 [everything on GitHub]: https://github.com/shuboxio/shubox.js
 [this blog]: https://github.com/shuboxio/site

+The JavaScript that's been carrying the work-load up until now will continue to live on for several more months until the new library makes its way to a 1.0 version.
+Needless to say, it will be a little while.
+We will not be pulling those files off our CDN and will continue to support them.
+That being said - we would still encourage you to try out the new version!

 Suffice it to say, it's been a journey getting this new library whipped into shape to the point where things felt good getting out there.
 [All](https://codepen.io/shubox/pen/dNPyQV)